ambuda-org/cheda-ml-temp/Readme.md

 Starting with just compound splitting and removing sandhi

+## Status

+A very simple char seq2seq transformer model is tested for Sanskrit Segmentation (removing sandhi only).
+More work needs to be done.

 ## Install Required Packages

-1. numpy
-2. torch
-3. wandb
-4. tqdm
-5. pandas
-6. lxml

 If you have a GPU: